-Their software allows both businesses and municipalities to automatically detect and differentiate different human behaviors, before converting it into rich and actionable data.
+Their software allows businesses to automatically detect and differentiate human behaviors, before converting them into actionable data.

-The software is based on holistic and temporal video streaming analysis, meaning it’s based on video clips rather than standalone images.
-It extracts physical features of humans, such as their positioning, movement and relationship with others, which is then used to differentiate between harmless events (such as a hug) and potentially-dangerous events (such as a fight).
+The software is based on holistic and temporal video streaming analysis, meaning video clips rather than standalone images.
+It extracts physical features of humans, such as their positioning, movement, and relationship with others.
+It’s then used to differentiate between harmless events (such as a hug) and potentially-dangerous events (such as a fight).

-Although available for on-premise installation, the software’s ability to be deployed via the cloud allows the startup tremendous room to scale & cement itself as a leader in behavioral recognition technology.
+Although available for on-premise installation, the software can be deployed via the cloud.
+This allows the startup tremendous room to scale, and cement itself as a leader in behavioral recognition technology.

-The startup was founded in 2014 by a small group of serial entrepreneurs, who’d recognised a growing demand for more-intelligent video analytics solutions.
-After thoroughly researching the industry, they realised the potential of smart video understanding technology and vowed to develop fully-autonomous AI technologies based around human-like video understanding.
+The startup was founded in 2014 by a small group of serial entrepreneurs.
+They’d recognized a growing demand for more-intelligent video AI companies.
+After thoroughly researching the industry, they realized the potential of smart video understanding technology.
+They then vowed to develop fully-autonomous AI technologies based on human-like video understanding.

 In November 2019, the startup announced a $10M round of Series A funding by Canadian Venture Capital firm Awz Ventures.
-The startup has wasted no time in putting the funding to use, with ambition plans to enhance their current product range, develop new solutions and establish a global presence.
+The startup has wasted no time in putting the funding to use.
+With ambitious plans to enhance its current product range, they’re looking to develop new solutions and establish a global presence.

-Recently the startup has enabled organisations get back to work safely during the COVID-19 pandemic, using its solution to recognise violations of social distancing within businesses.
+Recently the startup has enabled organizations to get to work safely during the COVID-19 pandemic.
+This is all whilst using its solution to recognize violations of social distancing within businesses.

 However, Hungarian startup Ultinous realized that the same technology could also significantly improve the profitability of businesses.

-The startup’s video recognition software uses cutting-edge AI technology to develop behavioral-orientated video analytics solutions, with the intention of optimizing businesses for profitability.
+The startup’s software uses cutting-edge AI technology to develop behavioral-orientated video analytics solutions.
+It has the intention of optimizing businesses for profitability.

-It achieves this by learning shopper patterns and shortening queues through its queue prediction tool, which helps to reduce the number of excessively-long queues and increase conversion rates.
+It achieves this by learning shopper patterns and shortening queues through its queue prediction tool.
+This helps to reduce the number of excessively-long queues and increase conversion rates.

 Retailers can also count both passer-by traffic and footfall, identifying both returning customers and known offenders.
-The solution also tracks ROI, promotional area statistics and dwell times, presenting the data in an easily-accessible manner through a web-based customer portal.
+The solution also tracks ROI, promotional area statistics, and dwell times.
+This data is then presented in an easily-accessible manner through a web-based customer portal or dataops.

 Since being founded in 2014, the company has grown to become active in Europe, the US and the Middle East.
 They’ve established a strong team of in-house engineers, as well as a dedicated research group for deep learning.

-Over its six year history, the startup has expanded from the retail market to sports stadiums, airports, concerts and governmental facilities.
-Although known for increasing profitability, the startup has branched into flow management and people movement in order to broaden its market share.
+Over six years, the startup has expanded from the retail market to sports stadiums, airports, concerts and governmental facilities.
+Although known for increasing profitability, the startup has branched into flow management, in order to broaden its market share.

-Following the outbreak of the COVID-19 pandemic, the startup has also worked in conjunction with security tech firm Bi3 to monitor and enforce social distancing measures in the retail sector.
+Following the COVID-19 pandemic, the startup has also worked in conjunction with security tech firm Bi3.
+This venture has been to monitor and enforce social distancing measures in the retail sector.

-When it comes to AI startups, it’s easy to conjure up the image of a tunnel-visioned entrepreneur, dead set on making their idea work by any means necessary.
+When it comes to AI, it’s easy to conjure up an image of a tunnel-visioned entrepreneur, set on making their idea work by any means necessary…

 However, some of the most successful and innovative projects are born out of trial and error.

-Gameface is a video-analytics AI program that analyses sports games such as cricket and soccer, providing rich in-game analysis to help coaches plan and adjust game tactics.
+Gameface is a video-analytics AI program that analyses sports games such as cricket and soccer.
+It provides rich in-game analysis to help coaches plan and adjust game tactics.

-The technology collates data on objects, movement and specific people to allow coaches to best-adapt their teams’ strategy.
-This is not only far more accurate than manual tracking, but also far more time efficient.
+The technology collates data on objects, movements and specific people to allow coaches to best adapt their teams’ strategies.
+This is not only far more accurate than manual tracking, but also far more time-efficient.